rubocode/vision-lk/background/mindsets/essentials/questions/index.md

 > A mindset is a conceptual framework with which to interpret and evaluate reality and experience.
 > It is a lens through which you view the world.
-> If you are so fortunate, you will find the absolute truth among these mindsets.
+> If you are so fortunate, you will find the absolute truth in your explorations in the wilderness.
 > That is the journey.
 > **Ruchira Bomiriya**